-Graduate Studies Courses
+Graduate Studies Course

-- GLE 610 – Leadership Strategies & Change
+GLE550: Leadership Strategies & Change (3 credits)

-This course examines the history and development of organizational theory, organizational design, and current practice regarding organizational structures and the dynamics of individual and collective behavior within organizations.
+This course exams the history and development of organizational theory, organizational design, and current practice regarding organizational structures and the dynamics of individual and collective behavior within organizations.
 A synthesis and integration of major traditions in organizational theory will help the student evaluate the impact of environment on organizational structure, culture, and leadership.
 Emphasis on the role of leadership and cultural values are considered from a Christian worldview.
 Emphasis will be placed on grounding theoretical concepts in personal and practical applications so students can better understand the chaotic and constantly changing world of organizations.

 This course develops a conceptual foundation in the theory and practice of interpersonal dynamics.
 The development of successful leadership requires an understanding of group dynamics and multiple dimensions of interpersonal relationships as they affect individuals, groups, and the organizational whole.
 This course provides opportunities to participate in and analyze group behavior, understand the evolution of the group's life cycle, and become aware of the influence of non-verbal communication on members of a group in order to enhance an organization's accomplishment of its mission.
 Such topics as perception, personality, attitudes, and interpersonal communication will be addressed.
 This course will address various models of interpersonal behavior to managerial and organizational issues, while enhancing interpersonal competence, especially team-building, motivation, listening, and assertiveness skills.